 NOTE: WCAG 2.1 uses "determined" where this definition uses "able to be read" (to avoid ambiguity with the word "determined").

 real-time text: form of a text conversation in point to point situations or in multipoint conferencing where the text being entered is sent in such a way that the communication is perceived by the user as being continuous.

+NOTE 1: Users will perceive communication as continuous if the delay between text being created by the sender and received by the recipient is less than 500 ms, but the actual delay will be dependent on the communication network.

+NOTE 2: The creation of text will differ between systems where text is entered on a word-by-word basis (e.g. speech‑to‑text and predictive-text based systems) and systems where each character is separately generated (e.g. typing on a physical keyboard).

 satisfies a success criterion: success criterion does not evaluate to "false" when applied to the ICT (after WCAG 2.1 [5])

+spoken subtitle: synchronized audio output alternative for the closed caption information needed to understand the media content..

+NOTE: This is also variously described using terms such as "audio subtitles" or "spoken caption".

+stationary ICT: ICT that stands on the floor, or is mounted on a wall or other immovable structure, and is not intended to be moved by its user.

+NOTE 1: Typically, stationary ICT rests on the ground (such as an information kiosk) or is installed in a wall (such as a machine that dispenses cash or performs other banking services).

+NOTE 2: A manufacturer cannot control the height of ICT that is put on a table by someone else, but they are able to control the reach dimensions of self-contained ICT that rests on the ground and can specify the heights for installation in walls.

 terminal: combination of hardware and/or software with which the end user directly interacts and that provides the user interface

 NOTE 1: The hardware may consist of more than one device working together e.g. a mobile device and a computer.